 A list of requested projects by department with estimated costs and indication of departmental priority for years 2 through 6 of the Capital Improvement Plan

 Only projects that have gone through the annual capital planning process will be considered for funding unless required by an emergency, which may be determined based on hazard to public safety, potential damage to people or property, regulatory requirement, grant availability, or other factors.
-Emergency requests will be submitted to the Town Administrator, in a form prescribed by the Town Administrator, for review and consideration.
+Emergency requests will be submitted to the Town Administrator or her or his designee, in a form prescribed by the Town Administrator, for review and consideration.
 If the Town Administrator deems the request constitutes an emergency, he/she shall transmit the request, including a recommendation of the source of funding, to the CIC, the Finance Committee and the Selectboard for consideration.

 In prioritizing each capital request, the CIC shall determine how the project addresses the following criteria: